kimberli/notably/README.md

 }
 ```

-* Response: `"session data loaded"` sent to the course page corresponding to the session
+* Response: `"session data loaded"` event emitted to the course page corresponding to the session
+* Sends an `occupancy` Object showing the number of active sockets in each session

 **content**